Demographics of Metro Vancouver: Visible minorities

 In the city of Vancouver and four adjacent municipalities (Surrey, Burnaby, Richmond, and Coquitlam), there is no visible majority.
 Hence, the term visible minority is used here in contrast to the overall Canadian population which remains predominantly of European descent.
 In Metro Vancouver, at the 2021 census, 54.5% of the population were members of non-European ethnic groups, 43.1% were members of European ethnic groups, and 2.4% of the population identified as Indigenous.

 Greater Vancouver has more interracial couples than Canada's two largest cities, Toronto and Montreal.
 In 2011, 9.6% of married and common-law couples in Greater Vancouver are interracial; double the Canadian average of 4.6%, and higher than in the Toronto CMA (8.2%) and the Greater Montreal (5.2%).
 Vancouver has less residential segregation of its ethnic minorities compared to Canadian cities like Montreal.
 However, residential segregation in Greater Vancouver continues to persist in certain parts of the metropolitan area.

-Note: Totals greater than 100% due to multiple origin responses.